-The EPO recognises a right-of-use asset and a lease liability at the lease commencement date.
-The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset.
+The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred, and an estimate of costs to dismantle and remove the underlying asset.
 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term, or over the useful life of the underlying asset.
-The right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.
+The right-of-use asset value is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.

-The lease liability is initially measured at the present value of the discounted lease payments at the commencement date.

-The EPO uses its incremental borrowing rate as the discount rate, the incremental borrowing rate being the estimated rate that the EPO would have to pay to borrow the funds necessary to obtain an asset of similar value in a similar economic environment with similar terms and conditions.
+The lease liability is measured at amortised cost using the effective interest method calculated as the present value of the discounted lease payments at the commencement date.
+The discount rate used is the estimated rate that the EPO would have to pay to borrow the funds necessary to obtain an asset of similar value in a similar economic environment with similar terms and conditions.